 Holiday and vacation days in the Netherlands

-So if you work 4 full days a week, 4 x 4 = 16 days holiday.
+So if you work four full days a week, 4 x 4 = 16 days holiday.
 However, there is a tendency for full-time workers to get 25 days holiday in the Netherlands (you’ve cashed in there!), alongside the usual Dutch national holidays.

-|Note: If you’re wanting to save it back, you have 6 months after the year in which it was accumulated.
-So say you were working in 2018 and want to save a bit back for next year — it must be used within 6 months.|
+|Note: If you’re wanting to save your holidays back, you have 6 months after the year in which it was accumulated.
+So say you were working in 2018 and want to save them for next year — it must be used within 6 months.|

 If this is not possible, then speak to your employer, because they may be able to sort the hours being paid out to you on your final pay day.
 This is only possible if it exceeds 20 days though — so bear that in mind!

 Working hours in the Netherlands

 If you are a full-time worker, that means that you work between 36 – 40 hours per week (if you aren’t then you’re working too much or not enough to call yourself a full-timer!).

-It means that your work-life balance may be a lot more manageable than with your home country!
-You an also be more flexible with your working hours too – don’t forget to discuss this with your manager if you are wanting to do this as it may be possible.
+It means that your work-life balance in the Netherlands may be a lot more manageable than in your home country!
+You can also be more flexible with your working hours — don’t forget to discuss this with your manager if you are wanting to do this as it may be possible.

 How much can I work in the Netherlands?

 In the Netherlands, it is illegal to work over 12 hours per shift and over 60 hours per week.
-This is only applicable if it for a short period of time or a one-off.
+This is only acceptable if it is for a short period of time or a one-off.
 If this is a regular thing, then it is not allowed.

 Like I said earlier, you are entitled to an unpaid break of 30 mins, if you work over 5.5 hours.
 This can also be broken up into two 15 minute breaks if wanted.